blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 <br>

-## Step 3 - Open Ports
+## Step 3 - Open Network Ports

-We will cover how to add UFW firewall rules for the ports Dingo needs.
+Configure UFW firewall rules to allow the ports required by Dingo.

 > 💡 Tip: UFW stands for Uncomplicated Firewall and is used for managing iptables (netfilter) firewall rules.